-The Missouri Master Naturalist program is a natural resources volunteer service and educational program designed for adult learners who are interested in supporting conservation in their community.
+The Missouri Master Naturalist program is a natural resources volunteer service and educational program designed for adult learners who are interested in supporting conservation.
 Upon completion of a 40-hour initial training course, participants go on to provide volunteer service within their community.
-Participants accepted into the Program are expected to complete the initial training course, eight hours of advanced training and provide 40 hours of volunteer service in order to become certified as a Missouri Master Naturalist.
+Participants accepted into the Program are expected to complete the initial training course, eight hours of advanced training and provide 40 hours of volunteer service to become certified as a Missouri Master Naturalist.

 The Missouri Master Naturalist started in 2004.
-The Program has been designed as a "Chapter-based Program" and currently exists as a collection of 12 Chapters across the state that adhere to an established set of training and learning objectives, program guidelines and requirements.
-The Program is directed at the state level by two Program Coordinators who are employed by the sponsoring organizations, the Missouri Department of Conservation and MU Extension, through the School of Natural Resources (the academic home for this MU Extension "named" Program) at the University of Missouri.
+The Program is designed as a "Chapter-based Program" and currently exists as a collection of 12 Chapters across the state that adhere to an established set of training and learning objectives, program guidelines and requirements.
+The Program is directed at the state level by two Program Coordinators who are employed by the sponsoring organizations, MDC and MU Extension through the School of Natural Resources (the academic home for this MU Extension "named" Program) at the University of Missouri.